williamdemeo/math215-spring2017/README.md

 the book and a [MyMathLab][] access code.

 Having said that, the version of the textbook is not very important.
-What matters most is that every student has access to MyMathLabs.
+What matters most is that every student has access to [MyMathLab][].

 For reference, the textbook used by your instructor of this class is the 2nd edition of "Calculus for the Life Sciences," published in 2015.
 However, the subject of